John Junor: Journalism

-After working at the Daily Express for six years, Junor was briefly a deputy editor at the Evening Standard before (in 1954) joining the Sunday Express, where he was made editor-in-chief and remained for the next 32 years.
+After working at the Daily Express for six years, Junor was briefly a deputy editor at the Evening Standard before, in 1954, joining the Sunday Express, where he was made editor-in-chief and remained for 32 years.
 His Sunday Express column (which he continued to write in his years as editor-in-chief) was noted for recurrent catchphrases, two of them being "pass the sick-bag, Alice" and "I don't know, but I think we should be told".
-Junor frequently mentioned the small town of Auchtermuchty in Fife.
+Junor frequently mentioned the small town Auchtermuchty in Fife.

 Junor could be brutally forthright in his column.
-In 1984 he wrote: "[W]ith compatriots like these [the IRA Brighton bombers] wouldn't you rather admit to being a pig than be Irish?"
+In 1984, he wrote: "[W]ith compatriots like these [the IRA Brighton bombers] wouldn't you rather admit to being a pig than be Irish?"
 Following complaints that the comment was racist, Junor was censured by the Press Council in May 1985.

-He was often lampooned in Private Eye, which nicknamed him 'Sir Jonah Junor' and described the Daily Express building on Fleet Street as 'the Black Lubyanka'.
+He was often lampooned in Private Eye, which nicknamed him Sir Jonah Junor and called the Daily Express building on Fleet Street the Black Lubyanka.